-SSV.network – Distributed Staking Network
+Distributed Staking Network

-This type of horizontal scaling is also complemented by vertical scaling, individual stakers choosing multiple SSV operators to run validators.
-Thereby protecting their validator from staking risks and promoting decentralization across the network.
+This type of horizontal scaling is complemented by vertical scaling, allowing individual stakers to view a transparent operator ranking scale and choose who they want to manage their validator(s).
+This provides stakers with the ultimate in choice and validator protection and promotes decentralization across the network.

 If an operator must go offline or is compromised, the validators they support will continue running without pause.
 Given the threshold of KeyShares needed to reach consensus amongst operators, not all need be online at once.

-Making things more interesting, an SSV operator can offer a variety of different nodes boasting a range of different components.
-The end result is enhanced decentralization of components and the reduction of single points of failure across the entire network.
+Making things even more interesting, an SSV operator can offer a variety of different nodes boasting a range of different components, technologies, and clients.
+The end result is an enhanced decentralization of components and the reduction of single points of failure across the entire network.